Cost to Pebble Dash a House

 Acrylic Render Cost

 With an acrylic render, acrylic or polymer ingredients are used to bind this type of render.
 It is usually pre-made and will arrive at your home in tubs.
 It can even be pre-coloured if you wish so your home can have a lovely vibrant and unique finish to it.
-Acrylic render comes in at a cost of around £40-£60 per metre squared.
+Acrylic rendering costs around £40 to £60 per metre squared.

 Pros